-Now an innovative startup called Spacept is using satellite imagery together with deep learning to identify high risk areas of vegetation encroachment.
-By applying machine learning algorithms to high resolution satellite imagery, it is possible to distinguish vegetation from other objects, differentiate trees from grass and bushes and identify trees at risk of encroachment.
-Comparing a drone-based approach with the satellite imagery methodology reveals that the latter approach is highly accurate in identifying high risk areas and significantly less costly than a drone-based process.
+Now, an innovative Swedish startup called Spacept is using satellite imagery together with deep learning to identify high risk areas of vegetation encroachment.
+By applying machine learning algorithms to high resolution satellite imagery, we can distinguish vegetation from other objects.
+Specifically, we can differentiate trees from grass and bushes.
+But most importantly, we can identify trees being at risk of encroachment.

 Evolving machine learning models at Spacept

 In consideration of the current challenges, Spacept, has developed a vegetation management solution that applies machine learning models to multi-band satellite imagery.
 The solution automatically identifies high-risk areas for vegetation encroachment on above-ground transmission and distribution lines anywhere on the planet.

 In addition, Spacept develops its own in-house training data for machine learning models, enabling follow-up ground inspections of high-risk areas to develop pruning and other response programs.
 Ultimately, the training data is constantly enhanced with feedback from new projects for continuous improvement of the models.

 The key business benefit of Spacept’s solution lies in its automation process.
 As the traditional process requires ground-based inspection such as helicopter, drone-based, or ground crew, Spacept’s methods is more time and cost effective.